 - 2 green onions

 - Pinch of salt, to taste

-Shuck the corn and rub with oil, sprinkle with salt.
+Shuck the corn, rub each ear with oil, and sprinkle with salt.
 Place directly on the grill or under the broiler for 5–7 minutes total, rolling occasionally to evenly cook.
 Serve with 1–2 tablespoons of cilantro-mint pesto.